 2. Appleberry Farm

-OK, a little outside of Illinois, but hear us out–caramel apples, apple cider, and cider donuts.
+OK, it’s a little outside of Illinois, but hear us out: caramel apples, apple cider, and cider donuts.
 Take a trip up north to Cross Plains, Wisconsin, and visit Appleberry Farm!
-They’ll be using a reservation system this season to ensure adequate parking and no overcrowding, so don’t forget to plan ahead!
-Heck, you can even make it a whole dog-friendly weekend in Madison if you want.
+They grow more than a dozen apple varieties and offer pre-picked and U-pick options.
+Heck, you can make it a whole dog-friendly weekend in Madison if you want.

 Dogs aren’t allowed in the berry fields or in the farm store, so bring a human buddy to stay with your Puppy Appleseed.